TanguyS/IronCliMeteorInstallerDebianJessie/README.md

 # Deploy Meteor with Iron Cli on Debian Jessie (Apache 2.4)

+Why did I create this process?
+I tried mup, mupx, Passenger and all were failing for a reason or another.
+So, I did my own install script since there is not so much documentation on how you can use Debian & Apache to deploy your Meteor App.
+Probably working on other distro, but mup may do the job better.

+This support Meteor.settings (which is not the case apparently of passenger), is multi-stage (with some little tweaks.
+I will provide soon an update for this) and work with websockets.

 SERVER
 ==

-connect with ssh on your server
+connect with ssh on your server (the following assumes you're root, if not use sudo)

 **Install Node**

     curl -sL https://deb.nodesource.com/setup_0.12 | sudo bash -
     apt-get update
-    sudo apt-get install -y nodejs
+    apt-get install -y nodejs

 **Install Apache**

-    sudo apt-get apache2
+    apt-get apache2

 **Activate mod proxy (with proxy_wstunnel for websocket)**